-Preschool and Junior Kindergarten children in Extended Care must bring a small, lightweight blanket that 15 can cover them for naptime.
-Clean sheets (washed weekly) are provided by the school for PS cots, and JK will rest on mats that will be sanitized before use.
+Preschool and Junior Kindergarten children in Extended Care must bring a small, lightweight blanket that can cover them for naptime.
+Clean sheets (washed weekly) are provided by the school for PS, and JK cots.
 Blankets will be sent home each Friday for laundering and should be returned to school on Monday.